Fire and rescue services

 Exercise a high degree of caution in Peru overall.

-Exercise a high degree of caution in Peru overall due to the high risk of violent crime.
+Exercise a high degree of caution in Peru overall due to the threat of violent crime.

 See Safety